sergiomtzlosa/API-IoT/README.md

 # API IoT
 ### A lightweight API for your IoT projects

-This projects is designed to save data from IoT sensors in a secureway.
-It uses two databses, one relational (MySQL or MariaDB) and another
+This projects is designed to save data from IoT sensors in a secure way.
+It uses two databases, one relational (MySQL or MariaDB) and another
 No-Relational (MongoDB).

 Relational database is used to store data from users, it has an admin and a non-admin user built-in on he DDL.

-To use this project it is mondatory to install MySQL or MariaDB, MongoDB, mysqli extension for php and MOngoDB Driver for php.
+To use this project it is mandatory to install MySQL or MariaDB, MongoDB, mysqli extension for php and MongoDB Driver for php.

 The system uses security token, they expire every 24 hours, if you want to renew then just perform login again with the same credentials of the user your are using, the database will care about all!!!

 ## Installation